Tremont Street Methodist Episcopal Church: History

 Prior to 1862, the Methodist Episcopal congregation had occupied the Hedding Church on Pelham Street in Boston for some 20 years.
 The congregation's new church building, located at 740 Tremont Street, "is a large, Gothic, natural-quarry stone building, with two spires, respectively 150 feet and 100 feet high."

 In 1869, several members of the Tremont Street Church congregation established the Woman's Foreign Missionary Society of the Methodist Episcopal Church.
 The group of eight founders consisted of Mrs. Lewis Flanders; Mrs. Thomas Kingsbury; Mrs. William B. Merrill; Lois Lee Parker; Mrs. Thomas A. Rich; Mrs. H.J.
 Stoddard; and Mrs. P.T.
 Taylor.

 The society grew quickly across the country, and by 1876 included "eight associated branches" in New England; New York and New Jersey; Pennsylvania and Delaware; Maryland, District of Columbia, and Eastern Virginia; Ohio, Western Virginia and Kentucky; Illinois, Indiana, Michigan, and Wisconsin; Iowa, Missouri, Kansas, Minnesota, Nebraska and Colorado; and Tennessee, North Carolina, South Carolina, Alabama, Georgia, and Florida.
 By 1909, it was "the largest woman's foreign missionary society in the world."

-Through the years, pastors of Tremont Church included John E. Cookman (c.
-1874); William E. Huntington (c.
-1881); C.E.
+Pastors of Tremont Church included John E. Cookman (c.
+1874); William Edwards Huntington (1880–1882); C.E.
 Davis (c.
 1901); Charles K. Jenness (c.
 1914); and others.

 The building changed owners in the 1960s, and the last congregation to worship there was the New Hope Baptist Church.
 The building was sold to a developer in 2011 and has since been converted to private housing.